billdueber/marc2solr_example/README.markdown

 * Creation of `/my/new/dir`
 * Translation, as much as possible, of `umich_index.properties` into `index.rb`
 * Translation of all the translation maps
-* Creation of a 'fromSolrmarc.log' file in `/my/new/dir`
+* Creation of a 'fromSolrmarc.log' file in `/my/new/dir` that shows what you need to do by hand.

-Check out the logfile to see what the translator was unable to move over.
-Most custom functions will need to be re-written in ruby; a small few are provided with this distribution (see `/my/new/dir/lib/marc2Solr_custom.rb`).
+Check out `fromSolrmarc.log` to see what the translator was unable to move over.
+Most custom functions will need to be re-written in ruby; a small few are provided with this distribution (see `/my/new/dir/lib/marc2Solr_custom.rb`), and you can see others in the  `umich/lib` directory, which shows the actual stuff we use at UMich.

+## Adding to/building your configuration files

+The real work of loading the index and translation maps is done `marcspec`.
+The [[marcspec wiki|http://github.com/billdueber/marcspec/wiki/]] has more information about the config files and all the options, but first look at the samples files in the `simple_sample` directory.

 ### Create your own index.rb and translation files (eventually)